andrea-acampora/nestjs-ddd-quickstarter/README.md

 #### Strategic Design
 Strategic design provides a big-picture approach to defining how different subdomains interact and how to partition a system into well-defined parts.
-On this page we will not cover the _Problem Space_, which includes, for example, the identification of subdomains, but we will talk directly about how to manage and implement the various _Bounded Contexts_ designed.
+On this page we will not cover the _Problem Space_, which includes, for example, the identification of subdomains, but we will discuss about how to manage and implement the various _Bounded Contexts_ designed.

 A _Bounded Context_ defines the explicit boundaries in which a particular domain model is defined and applied.
 Each context has its own domain logic, rules, and language, preventing ambiguity and inconsistencies when working with other contexts.
 It helps in maintaining clarity and separation of concerns within complex systems.